Alyssa Sutherland: Acting

 Sutherland's acting-career includes roles in the films Day on Fire and Arbitrage.
 In May 2021, Sutherland was cast in the 2023 film Evil Dead Rise as Ellie, the possessed Deadite later known as "The Marauder".

 She also starred in the television series New Amsterdam, Vikings, The Mist, Timeless, and New Gold Mountain.

 Personal life

 On 5 February 2012 she married her longtime boyfriend Laurence Shanet at Natai Beach, in Thailand.
-The couple divorced shortly thereafter in November 2013.
+The couple divorced in November 2013.